Reliability engineering: Reliability and availability program plan

 A reliability program plan may also be used to evaluate and improve the availability of a system by the strategy of focusing on increasing testability & maintainability and not on reliability.
 Improving maintainability is generally easier than improving reliability.
 Maintainability estimates (repair rates) are also generally more accurate.
 However, because the uncertainties in the reliability estimates are in most cases very large, they are likely to dominate the availability calculation (prediction uncertainty problem), even when maintainability levels are very high.
-When reliability is not under control, more complicated issues may arise, like manpower (maintainers / customer service capability) shortages, spare part availability, logistic delays, lack of repair facilities, extensive retro-fit and complex configuration management costs, and others.
+When reliability is not under control, more complicated issues may arise, like manpower (maintainers/customer service capability) shortages, spare part availability, logistic delays, lack of repair facilities, extensive retrofit and complex configuration management costs, and others.
 The problem of unreliability may be increased also due to the "domino effect" of maintenance-induced failures after repairs.
 Focusing only on maintainability is therefore not enough.
 If failures are prevented, none of the other issues are of any importance, and therefore reliability is generally regarded as the most important part of availability.
-Reliability needs to be evaluated and improved related to both availability and the total cost of ownership (TCO) due to cost of spare parts, maintenance man-hours, transport costs, storage cost, part obsolete risks, etc. But, as GM and Toyota have belatedly discovered, TCO also includes the downstream liability costs when reliability calculations have not sufficiently or accurately addressed customers' personal bodily risks.
+Reliability needs to be evaluated and improved related to both availability and the total cost of ownership (TCO) due to the cost of spare parts, maintenance man-hours, transport costs, storage costs, part obsolete risks, etc. But, as GM and Toyota have belatedly discovered, TCO also includes the downstream liability costs when reliability calculations have not sufficiently or accurately addressed customers' bodily risks.
 Often a trade-off is needed between the two.
 There might be a maximum ratio between availability and cost of ownership.
-Testability of a system should also be addressed in the plan, as this is the link between reliability and maintainability.
+The testability of a system should also be addressed in the plan, as this is the link between reliability and maintainability.
 The maintenance strategy can influence the reliability of a system (e.g., by preventive and/or predictive maintenance), although it can never bring it above the inherent reliability.